chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 Data from the CSMP is known to have nearshore data gaps referred to as the white zone.
 Contributors from The University of California Santa Cruz, California Ocean Science Trust, and California Department of Fish and Wildlife (CDFW) conducted a 30 m resolution interpolation analysis to estimate hard and soft substrate within the white zone.
 The interpolation analysis utilized data from the CSMP and National Oceanic and the National Oceanic and Atmospheric Administration Environmental Sensitivity Index (ESI).
 Accuracy of the interpolation is estimated to be best where the white zone bands are narrowest and worst where the white zone bands are widest.
 In addition, metadata indicates the interpolation is questionable at scales finer than 100 m.

 Substrate data developed for an Essential Fish Habitat Review was incorporated into this analysis for seafloor occurring outside of California State Waters (3 nautical miles).
 This dataset was generated by Joe Bizarro of the National Marine Fisheries Service, Southwest Fisheries Science Center in Santa Cruz and was created by combining multiple sources of bathymetric data with varying resolutions including multibeam sonar, sidescan sonar, sediment grabs, core samples seismic reflection profiles, still photos and video.
-This habitat data is subject to georeferencing errors and data resolution errors.
-Currently this is the best available data that represents hard and soft substrate types offshore for the areas outside of California State waters.
+This habitat data are subject to georeferencing errors and data resolution errors.
+Currently, this is the best available data that represents hard and soft substrate types offshore for the areas outside of California State waters.

 #### Boundaries of the CCAs, RCAs and MPAs